RippleEcho/MinGame/README.md

   5) Limit of one entry per player
   6) This game requires an odd number of players.
 If even, the host will add an entry.
   7) In event of errors or other issues, I will work with you to fix the code
-  8) The host reserves the right to soley decide which entrants are valid
+  8) The host reserves the right to solely decide which entrants are valid
   9) All entrants code will be hosted here (under CC0 licence AKA public domain) after the game
   10) Please give your function a short, fun, descriptive name
   11) Please also leave any contact details you wish in your code, with a reminder that it is public